scrimba/community/DOCS.md

 ### Collapse section

 To collapse a section, click on where you want to start, and drag the cursor over the area you want to collapse.
 Then hover over the area and you'll see a **COLLAPSE** button appear.
+When you collapse a section, Scrimba will jump over this part in the screencast.
+It will not be deleted entirely, so you can always *uncollapse* it again.

 ![](https://github.com/scrimba/community/blob/master/img/collapse.png)

 ### Cut ending

-If you're marking the area at the end of the cast, you can also cut it completely away.
+If you're marking at the very end of the cast, you can **CUT** it completely away.
+This will delete the section for good.

 ![](https://github.com/scrimba/community/blob/master/img/cut.png)